quicwg/base-drafts/draft-ietf-quic-transport.md

   length as the packet header's packet number.
 Subtract it from the complete packet number of the enclosing packet to determine the least unacked packet number.
-The resulting least unacked packet number is the earliest packet for which the sender is still awaiting an ack.
-If the receiver is missing any packets earlier than this packet, the receiver SHOULD consider those packets to be irrecoverably lost and MUST NOT report those packets as missing in subsequent acks.
+The resulting least unacked packet number is the earliest packet for which the sender is still awaiting an ACK.
+If the receiver is missing any packets earlier than this packet, the receiver SHOULD consider those packets to be irrecoverably lost and MUST NOT report those packets as missing in subsequent ACKs.

 ## WINDOW_UPDATE Frame {#frame-window-update}